 - Profile -

-The housing complexes where I spent my childhood in the 1960s and early 1970s could be said to be a microcosm of Japan during its period of high economic growth.
-Hundreds of families live in dozens of geometric apartment complexes rising on a hill, working couples full of hope, and many energetic children.
-Every single one of them experienced Japan's economic growth.
-I grew up there, and from the time I could remember, I grew up as a child who was sensitive to the difference between light and shadow, such as the flowers and deciduous trees that bloom on the south side of the housing complex and the moss and ferns that fill the north side.
-Sharpness increases with each passing year.
-In addition, I spent my childhood influenced by fantastical works that seemed to depict the struggles of people at the time, in contrast to rapid economic growth.
-The imagination and delusional ideas cultivated from that time remain the basis of his work, known as infantilism.
-What I consider most important when creating is my own conscience and true feelings.
+The housing complexes in the 1960s and early 1970s where I spent my childhood could be said to be a microcosm of Japan during the period of high economic growth.
+Hundreds of families lived in the geometric apartment complexes, with dozens of buildings towering on a hilltop, hopeful working couples, and many energetic children.
+Every single person experienced Japan's economic growth.
+I grew up there as a child who was sensitive to the difference between "light and shadow" such as the flowers blooming on the south side of the complex, the deciduous trees, and the moss and ferns filling the north side, and my visual acuity has only increased with each passing year.
+In contrast to the rapid economic growth, I also spent my childhood influenced by fantastical works that seemed to reflect the conflicts people were going through at the time.
+The imagination and delusional ideas that I had cultivated since then are still the foundation of my work as infantilism.
+The most important thing I value in creating is my own "conscience and true feelings."

-The ``conscience'' here refers to judgments made by reason, and the ``true feelings'' refer to the thoughts of the author as they wish.
-Of course, there are times when I conscientiously prioritize my own judgment as an author, and there are times when I genuinely think rationally.
-Simultaneously reflecting the conflict that occurs between these two elements in a work is fraught with risks and creates a kind of instability.
-However, although yin and yang, front and back, seem to be contradictory at first glance, I feel that they are actually one world.
+"Conscience" here refers to the judgment born from reason, and "true feelings" refers to the author's desires.
+Of course, there are times when the author's conscientious judgment takes precedence, and there are times when the author's true feelings lead to rational ideas.
+Reflecting the conflict that arises between these two in the work at the same time is risky and creates a kind of instability.
+However, while yin and yang, front and back, may appear to be opposites, I feel that they are actually one world.

-The process of refining the sense in which ``conscience'' and ``true feelings'' assert each other in the work.
-This last-minute creation that takes you to the edge of art is what I am pursuing.
-I think I'm drawn to things that exist between "light" and "shadow."
+The process in which "conscience" and "true feelings" sharpen each other's senses in the work.
+This kind of artistic creation, which pushes the boundaries, is what I am pursuing.
+I think I am drawn to the things that exist between "light" and "shadow."

 icon CONTEMPORARY PHOTOGRAPHY×ROOTOTE in GINZA TSUTAYA BOOKS

-Ginza Tsutaya Bookstore will be holding the second installment of a collaboration project with CCC Art Lab, icon, which is holding a group exhibition "icon CONTEMPORARY PHOTOGRAPHY" by artists focusing on contemporary photography, and ROOTOTE, a tote bag specialty store.
+Ginza Tsutaya Books is holding the second collaboration project between CCC Art Lab, icon, which is holding a group exhibition "icon CONTEMPORARY PHOTOGRAPHY" by artists focusing on contemporary photography, and tote bag specialty store ROOTOTE.

 Date: March 6th (Wednesday) - April 2nd (Tuesday), 2024